lucaswerkmeister/m3api/README.md

   and all the error objects can be accessed as `.errors`.
   (The shape of those objects will depend on the request `errorformat`.)

+- Any warnings returned by the API are also detected.
+  You can specify a custom `warn` handler function in the request options;
+  by default, warnings are logged to the console in the browser, and also in Node.js if NODE_ENV is set to “development”.
+  Node.js users that aren’t CLI applications
+  (e.g. bots or tool backends)
+  are encouraged to pass `warn: console.warn` in the default request options in the constructor (along with the `userAgent` option), to ensure that warnings are visible and can be acted on.

 - To make POST requests instead of GET requests, pass an object with a `method` value as the second parameter: e.g. `request( { ... }, { method: 'POST' } )`.